 If you are fostering a kitten under 8 weeks of age, it is recommended to have the meet and greet in your home or in a neutral location outdoors with the kittens securely in a crate or playpen.
 Do not allow kittens to wander outdoors due to danger of predators.

-Approving the Adoption - When you comfortable with the potential adopter of your animal, you will need to SAPA! complete the adoption paperwork at a SAPA facility or by emailing adopt@sanantoniopetsalive.org to complete a remote adoption.
-Both you and the potential adopter must meet with the adoption counselor or contact the adoption coordinator via email to complete the paperwork.
-Be sure to let the adopter know that the fee must be paid in cash or with a credit/debit card (credit/ debit only when completing a remote adoption).
+Approving the Adoption - When you are comfortable with the potential adopters of your animal, you will need to complete the SAPA! adoption paperwork at a SAPA facility or with approved SAPA! adoption an counselor.
+Both you and the potential adopter must meet with the adoption counselor to complete the paperwork.
+Be sure to bring all of the animal's paperwork and let the adopter know that the fee must be paid in cash or with a credit/debit card.